telerik/maui-docs/controls/datagrid/columns/nested-properties.md

 In addition, the DataGrid control provides the following property:
 * `ListenForNestedPropertyChange` (`bool`): Allows the DataGrid to listen for changes in the nested properties' values.
 The default value is `false`.

->tip `ListenForNestedPropertyChange` is false due to optimization purposes, you can enable it in case you'd need to update the nested properties' values.
+>tip `ListenForNestedPropertyChange` is `false` due to optimization purposes.
+You can enable it in case you'd need to update the nested properties' values.

 ## Example